mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Improved print page to look more like a print preview
+* Use submit inputs instead of buttons because themes generally style them better
+* Add link to make donations

 = 1.2.4 =
 * Add Gutenberg Block so site visitors can print the blog
 * Increased post rendering from 500ms to 200ms per post